malc0mn/ptp-ip/README.md

 directly:
 `sudo vi /etc/NetworkManager/system-connections/[SSID].nmconnection`.

-Look for the `[ipv6]` section or add it if it's not there and make sure that this line is present: `method=disabled`.
+Look for the `[ipv6]` section or add it if it's not there and make sure this line is present: `method=disabled`.

 #### Cannot get an IP from the camera's DHCP server
 If you are using `NetworkManager` with its built-in, and rather buggy, DHCP client, you might have trouble getting a DHCP address from the camera.
 In this case, you could try using `dhclient` as follows:
-1. Make sure `dhclient` is installed: simply run `dhclient --version` from the CLI and if you see output in the sense of `isc-dhclient-4.4.2` then you you're good to go :-).
+1. Make sure `dhclient` is installed: simply run `dhclient --version` from the CLI and if you see output in the sense of `isc-dhclient-4.4.2` then you're good to go :-).
 If not, install it first.
 2. Now let's tell `NetworkManager` to use it by adding some config:
 `sudo vi /etc/NetworkManager/conf.d/dhcp-client.conf`
 3. Paste the following config and save it: